facebookresearch/param/train/compute/python/development.md

 * `build(*args, **kwargs)`: [optional]
   * initialize and constructs all necessary data and objects to run the operator workload.
 It takes positional and keyword arguments from the configuration file.
 * `cleanup()`: [optional]
   * release and delete any data and objects retained by this operator, its state should reset to before `build()` is called.
-This is called after a benchmark is run, benchmarks does not run out of resource.
+This is called after a benchmark is run, so subsequent benchmarks do not run out of resource.
 * `forward(*args, **kwargs)`: [required]
   * runs the forward pass of the operator and stores the output for running `backward()`.
 * `create_grad()`: [optional]